BeautifulTovarisch/ds-guided-intro/concurrency/README.md

 is extraordinarily difficult; many of the tools normally used to find errors in an implementation are unreliable when non-determinism is introduced.

+## Objectives

+- Understand the basic primitives of concurrent programming
+- Identify the challenges potential bugs that arise in an concurrent system
+- Develop a conceptual framework for thinking about concurrency

 ## Recommended Readings

 - Tanenbaum (3.1)